Homepage > Education and Learning > Schools > Find a School > School Search

 Teaching, learning and support

 A child or young person with SEND will receive special educational provision, which means they will receive support that is additional to/different from that of other children that are the same age.
-The school teaches pupils with SEND in accordance with the Staffordshire Local Offer (https://www.staffordshireconnects.info) and the SEND Code of Practice 2015.
+Springfields First School teaches pupils with SEND in accordance with the Staffordshire Local Offer (https://www.staffordshireconnects.info) and the SEND Code of Practice 2015.

 Teachers are responsible and accountable for the progress of the pupils in their class, including those on the SEN register or where pupils have support from teaching assistants or specialist staff.

-Teachers plan using pupils’ achievement levels, differentiating work to better match ability to work provided for all pupils in the classroom.
-Where a pupil has been identified as having special needs, their work will be further differentiated by the class teacher to remove barriers to learning and enable them to access the curriculum more easily.
+Teachers plan using pupils’ achievement levels, adapting work to match ability for all pupils in the classroom.
+Where a pupil has been identified as having special needs, their work will be further adapted by the class teacher to remove barriers to learning and enable them to access the curriculum more easily.
 In addition, they will be provided with additional support that may include specialised equipment or resources, visual prompts, ICT and/or additional adult help.
 For children that need further support, they may be placed into small intervention groups alongside a small number of peers or individually and will be assessed at the beginning and end of the intervention programme.
 Intervention programmes are planned specifically to support children in areas that have been identified as requiring support by the class teacher.
 If a child needs additional support following quality first teaching and interventions, the school may seek the advice of specialist external agencies such as, speech and language therapy, physiotherapy, behaviour support, etc. These specialists may work with the child inside or outside of school.
-Parental consent will be requested before this decision is made.
+Parental consent will be requested before any referrals are made.

 We aim to educate all children with SEND alongside their peers, however where this is not possible the class teacher/SENCO will make other arrangements and will ensure that parents are informed of the flexible arrangements.